weaveworks/scope/site/installing.md

 ##<a name="docker"></a>Installing Scope on Docker

-To install Scope onto your PC with docker installed in standalone mode, run the following commands:
+To install Scope onto your machine with Docker installed in stand-alone mode, run the following commands:

     sudo curl -L git.io/scope -o /usr/local/bin/scope
     sudo chmod a+x /usr/local/bin/scope